uktrade/lite-permissions-finder-archive/docs/EXPORT.md

     "link": "https://www.gov.uk/government/publications/open-general-export-licence-military-goods-government-or-nato-end-use--6"
 }
 ```

-It's down to the user to read through the points described on this summary page (the title of which is the OGEL name),
+It's now down to the user to read through the points described on this summary page (the title of which is the OGEL name).
+If all has gone well, and the user agrees to the terms as set out by this summary page, then they can register for the OGEL
-clicking the button labeled `Register for this licence` to register for the OGEL.
+by clicking the button labeled `Register for this licence`.

 ### Answers so far, and handoff to OGEL Registration
-If the user has elected to register for the OGEL suggested to them by this service, then a final summary page is
+If the user has elected to register for the OGEL suggested to them by this service, then a final summary page is displayed.
-displayed.
+This summary consists of the following data points, giving the user the ability to alter them prior to final submission:
+* A list of export destinations
+* The control code classification
+* The OGEL to register for

 This marks the end of the permissions finder `export` journey for `physical goods`.
 See the section labeled
-`Handoff to OGEL registration` in the [README.md](README.md) for more information on this handoff and interaction with
+`Handoff to OGEL registration` in the [README.md](../README.md) for more information on this handoff and interaction with
 [lite-ogel-registration](https://github.com/uktrade/lite-ogel-registration).